ydmatsd/funbgcex/README.md

 $ funbgcex input_directory output_directory [options]
 ```

 The `input_directory` is the path to a directory that contains GenBank files from which BGCs will be extracted.
-The GenBank files need to have CDS features with a translation qualifier.
-Do not include any non-GenBank files in the directory.
+The GenBank files must include CDS features with a translation qualifier.
+Please ensure that no non-GenBank files are placed in this directory.
-The `output_directory` is the path to a directory in which the results will be saved.
+The `output_directory` is the path to a directory where the results will be saved.
+After extraction, the output directory will contain the following:

-After the BGC extraction, the output directory should have the `all_clusters` and `results` directories and the CSV file named `allBGCs.csv`.
-The `all_clusters` directory contains all the extracted BGCs, while the `results` directory has separate results from each GenBank file.
-The CSV file `allBGCs.csv` contains the information of each extracted BGC.
+* The `all_clusters` directory, which contains all extracted BGCs;
+* The `results` directory, which contains separate results for each GenBank file;
+* A CSV file named `allBGCs.csv`, which holds information about each extracted BGC;
+* An HTML file named `allBGCs.html`, which summarizes all extracted BGCs and provides links to each BGC.

 ### Extract all possible BGCs
 To extract all possible BGCs from given fungal genomes, simply run without options as follows: